Possessive Form of Nouns

 I want to look at Picasso's paintings.

-• Possessive nouns can also be used to indicate a temporal association, often with time adverbs such as 'tomorrow,' 'yesterday,' 'today,' 'next week,' 'this year,' and so on.
+Possessive nouns can also be used to indicate a temporal association, often with nouns referring to a specific time, such as 'tomorrow,' 'yesterday,' 'today,' 'next week,' 'this year,' and so on.
 Look:

 This year's best movies are listed below.